duboisp/Table-Usability-Concept/row.md

 			* If there is a header cell that his height is higher or equal to the current cell
 				* Set the relationships between both header cell.
 The current header cell would be a children.
 * If there is lastHeadingColPos is undefined and there is no colgroup element defined
-	* Create one colgroup with column that cover the table width (Process Colgroup algorithm)
+	* Create one colgroup with column that cover the table width
-* Run the row group header algorithm based on the lastHeadingColPos _(This would validate the colgroup structure)_
+* Run the [row group header algorithm](https://github.com/duboisp/Table-Usability-Concept/blob/master/processRowGroupHeaders.md) based on the lastHeadingColPos _(This would validate the colgroup structure)_
 * From the column lastHeadingColPos more "1" to the last column
 	* Navigate along with the corresponding column group for the current cell
 		* Let's the data cell type to match the row type (summary or data) with the column group type (summary or data)